bscofield/blog/content/now/index.md

 ### Working at HomeLight

 At the end of July, I left [GitHub](https://github.com/) to join [HomeLight](https://www.homelight.com/) as their first Principal Engineer.
-I'm looking forward to working with the team to build engineering practices that can scale as we grow; right now, I'm still in the midst of meeting everyone and building my mental model of our systems.Primer and its status as an open source project.
+I'm looking forward to working with the team to build engineering practices that can scale as we grow; right now, I'm still in the midst of meeting everyone and building my mental model of our systems.

 ### Surviving the pandemic